jprotzman/signalk-venus-tanks-plugin/README.md

 and installed using
 [these instructions](https://github.com/SignalK/signalk-server-node/blob/master/SERVERPLUGINS.md).

+Once installed the plugin will start immediately.

 ## Configuration

+By default __pdjr-skplugin-venus-tanks__ will create and update a dbus service for every tank reported in Signal K.
+If you want to report just specific tanks, then you must configure the plugin by explicitly specifying the Signal K tank paths that it should process.

-__pdjr-skplugin-venus-tanks__ is confugured through the Signal K Node server plugin configuration interface.
+__pdjr-skplugin-venus-tanks__ is confugured through the Signal K plugin configuration interface.
 Navigate to _Server->Plugin config_ and select the _Venus tanks_ tab.

-The _Active_ checkbox tells the Signal K Node server whether or not to run the plugin: on first execution you should check this, before reviewing and amending the configuration options discussed below.
-Changes you make will only be saved and applied when you finally click the _Submit_ button.

-The plugin configuration pane has two sections: a list of notification trigger paths and a list of notification scripts.
+The plugin configuration pane consists simply of a list of Signal K tank paths.
+Initially this list is empty: a condition which the plugin treats as an invitation to create and maintain dbus entries for all tank paths reported in Signal K.
+If the list is not empty, then only those tanks identified in the list will be processed.
+Each list entry must consist of a Signal K tank path of the form __tanks/__*fluid-type*__.__*tank-instance*.